Eoin Murray

-Eoin Murray is an Irish auto racing driver, born 9 December 1982.
+Eoin Murray (born 9 December 1982) is an Irish racing driver.
 After winning the European Alfa Romeo 147 Challenge in 2005, he made his BTCC debut in the middle of 2006.

 Early years

 Murray had a successful career in karts, culminating in victory in the Formula A championship of 1999.
 He dabbled in rallycross that winter, winning 6 races.
 In 2000 he raced Fiats and Ford Fiestas in one-make championship, doing well enough to be nominated for the Young Irish Racing Driver of the Year award.
 In 2001 he did the full Fiesta UK Championship winning the Newcomers Cup and collecting 2 Pole Positions, 2 Fastest Laps & 8 Podium finishes.
 He crowned that achievement by winning the Jimmy Millard Trophy.
 He switched to Clio's for 2002 competing in the Elf Renaultsport UK Clio Cup where he scored 2 podium finishes and took 7th overall in the championship which was no mean achievement in his rookie year.
 Eoin stuck with the Clio's for 2003 and had 4 race wins, 4-second places, & 2 third places and came third overall in the Elf Clio UK Championship.
 During this time he continued to compete in British & Irish Rallycross in the Stockhatch class, in a self run Peugeot 205 GTI, where he enjoyed considerable success and took several race wins and podium finishes.
 He was awarded the Dunlop/ Motorsport Ireland Young Driver of the year for 2003.
 This accolade together with a substantial boost to his budget from Motorsport Ireland and the Irish Sports Council launched his move to Europe where he competed in the European Alfa Romeo Challenge.